r4kin/Clay-3D-Graphics-Engine/README.md

 &nbsp;

-Research Paper on the Engineering of a 3D Graphics Engine:

 Please see this [Implementation Reference PDF](3DGraphicsEngine_ResearchReport.pdf) for further details on the 3D Graphics Theory, Linear Algebra, and Code Architecture Implementation required to construct the Graphics Engine